msteffan/fundamentals/README.md

 ### Feedback

-We are really interested to hear your suggestions and feedback, so don't hesitate to [reach out](jdm@generalassemb.ly).
+We are really interested to hear your suggestions and feedback, so don't hesitate to reach out by emailing us - ImmersiveAdmins@generalassemb.ly